casangi/casadocs/docs/tasks/task_sdbaseline.rst

    .. rubric::  Example 6

-   This example shows applying a baseline table to a MS to actually execute baseline-subtraction.
+   This example shows applying a baseline table to a MS to actually subtract the best-fit baseline.

    ::